 Here’s some free advice.
 If people have not heard of your brand they’re unlikely to buy from you immediately.
 In fact, 70% of consumers click on a retailer they know.
 Instead, you need to create familiarity, credibility, and trust.
 It takes time, focus and money, but when executed well, it results in people searching for your brand or product online.
 This is true of all brands, regardless of industry.

 1. Remarkable experience

 Branding starts when a company provides a remarkable experience.
-It’s easy to focus too heavily on channels and tactics, but to be successful, the experience you provide, whether it be an event, social media book or ebook, must be remarkable.
+It’s easy to focus too heavily on channels and tactics, but to be successful, the experience you provide, whether it be an event, social media post, online advert or ebook, must be remarkable.
 Indeed, it must be so remarkable that it creates an emotional connection.
 This stage is all about building familiarity, credibility, and trust, but honestly, most brands never get past this stage.
 They provide an unremarkable experience that generates unremarkable results.